Employees' Entrance: Plot

 After the Wests quarrel at the annual office party about Martin's neglect of her, Anderson finds a vulnerable Madeleine alone and gets her drunk on champagne.
 When she decides to leave, he offers the inebriated Madeleine his upstairs hotel suite to rest and to clear her head.
 After she falls asleep on the bed, he enters the room and rapes her.
 The next day, an embarrassed Madeleine insists that Anderson leave her alone.
 During their heated conversation, she lets slip that she is married to Martin.
 After she quits and threatens to take her husband with her, Anderson tries to get Polly to seduce Martin, but she refuses.
 He then has Martin eavesdrop on the intercom while he summons Madeleine to his office.
 Martin learns of the times Madeleine slept with Anderson.

 Madeleine unsuccessfully attempts suicide with poison, prompting a furious Martin to confront and threaten to kill his boss.
 Anderson, facing his own dismissal by cautious bankers afraid of his expensive plans, dares him to do it, even providing a gun.
 Martin shoots, but only inflicts a minor wound.
 When employees dash in, Anderson acts as if nothing had happened: Martin quits.

 Ross manages to contact the store's frequently absent owner, Commodore Franklin Monroe, and gets his proxy just in time for the vote of the board of 40 directors.
 Anderson keeps his job.
-Polly, having just been told to pick out a new wardrobe so Anderson can take her to Paris, comes in with her dog, only to learn the holiday is off and to return the duds.
+Polly, having just been told to pick out a new wardrobe so Anderson can take her to Paris, comes in with her dog, only to learn the holiday is off and to return the clothes.
 She flounces out in a huff, leaving the dog, whom Anderson deposits in a waste basket.
 He promotes Garfinkle, embittered and now just as ruthless as him, to be his new assistant; Garfinkle says he will try to ruin him.
 Anderson fully approves of the attitude change.

 The film ends with Anderson experiencing neither redemption nor punishment.
+In the final scene, Martin is reunited and reconciled with his recovering wife Madeline.